magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/area-already-set-error-when-saving-theme-configuration-in-admin.md

 ---
 title: "Area already set" error when saving theme configuration in Admin
-labels: Magento Commerce Cloud,patch,theme,troubleshooting,2.2.4,area already set,known issues
+labels: 2.2.4,Magento Commerce Cloud,area already set,known issues,patch,theme,troubleshooting
 ---

 This article provides a patch for the known Magento Commerce Cloud 2.2.4 issue related to getting the _"Area is already set"_ error message when trying to set a theme for the Default Store View in the Magento Admin.